shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

+### Exercise 1: Setup

+1. Installed MySQL and PHP 5.6.40
+2. unzipped the contents in web root directory `/var/www/html`
+3. Changed the `config.php` with valid db credentails and directory for web access.
+4. Imprted the vbank.sql into the database

+    ```sql
+    mysql -u root -p vbank < vbank.sql
+    ```
+5. Application works as expected.

 ### Exercise 2: : Client/Server Side Scripting

 __1 :__  Identify a mechanism which protects the login process (not on the server) and